pdreker/fritz_exporter/docs/index.rst

 If your device delivers some metrics which are not yet scraped by this exporter you can either create a Pull Request, which will be gladly accepted ;-)

-Alternatively you can use the following commands and the litlle helper script in the root of this repository to let me know of metrics:
+Alternatively you can use the following commands and the little helper script in the root of this repository to let me know of metrics:

 .. code-block:: bash

-  fritzconnection -i <FRITZ-IP> -s # Lists available services fritzconnection -i <FRITZ-IP> -S <ServiceName> # Lists available action for a service python -m fritz_export_helper <FRITZ-IP> <USERNAME> <PASSWORD> <ServiceName> <ActionName> # Will output the data returned from the device in a readable format
+  fritzconnection -i <FRITZ-IP> -s # Lists available services fritzconnection -i <FRITZ-IP> -S <ServiceName> # Lists available action for a service python -m fritz_export_helper <FRITZ-IP> <USERNAME> <PASSWORD> -s <ServiceName> -a <ActionName> # Will output the data returned from the device in a readable format

 If you have found something you need/want, open an issue provide the following infos: